-In this example, we will show you, How to create FORWARD_ONLY STATIC Cursors and FORWARD_ONLY DYNAMIC Cursors.
-For this, we are using the DECLARE CURSOR Statement, and within that, we will use the WHILE LOOP to loop over the cursor elements and perform updates
+Let us see how to create FORWARD_ONLY STATIC Cursors and FORWARD_ONLY DYNAMIC Cursors.
+For this, we are using the DECLARE CURSOR Statement, and within that, we use the WHILE LOOP to loop over the cursor elements and perform updates

 SET NOCOUNT ON -- Declaring the Variables DECLARE @EmpID INT, @EmpName VARCHAR(50), @EmpEducation VARCHAR(50), @EmpOccupation VARCHAR(50), @EmpYearlyIncome DECIMAL (10, 2), @EmpSales DECIMAL (10, 2); DECLARE forward_employee_cursor CURSOR FORWARD_ONLY STATIC FOR SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM EmployeeTable ORDER BY Occupation OPEN forward_employee_cursor IF @@CURSOR_ROWS > 0 BEGIN FETCH NEXT FROM forward_employee_cursor INTO @EmpID, @EmpName, @EmpEducation, @EmpOccupation, @EmpYearlyIncome, @EmpSales WHILE @@FETCH_STATUS = 0 BEGIN IF @EmpOccupation = N'Management' UPDATE [EmployeeTable] SET [YearlyIncome] = 999999, [Sales] = 15000 WHERE CURRENT OF forward_employee_cursor FETCH NEXT FROM forward_employee_cursor INTO @EmpID, @EmpName, @EmpEducation, @EmpOccupation, @EmpYearlyIncome, @EmpSales END END CLOSE forward_employee_cursor DEALLOCATE forward_employee_cursor SET NOCOUNT OFF GO

 You can see that the error is stating: The Cursor is READ ONLY.
-This is because we mentioned the FORWARD_ONLY STATIC in the cursor declaration.
+It is because we mentioned the FORWARD_ONLY STATIC in the cursor declaration.
 And, STATIC Cursors does not support INSERT, DELETE, or UPDATE operations.

-Please use the following SQL Query to check whether the Cursor has updated any of the records in the Employee table or not.
+Please use the following SQL Query to check whether the Cursor has updated records in the Employee table or not.

 SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]